The Graph of Our Mind: Discussion

 In very few cases men have better parameters: e.g., in resolution 83, \texttt{All\_MinSpanningForest\_FiberLengthMean} is significantly larger for men than for women.
 Similarly, another parameter, weighted by \texttt{FiberLengthMean}, the \texttt{All\_MinSpanningForest\_FiberLengthMean} in 234-resolution is also larger for males.
 We believe that the larger brain size with the \texttt{FiberLengthMean} weighting compensates the fewer connections of the males in these cases.

-In the Appendix, we are also enclosing Tables 2, 3, 4, 5 and 6 that give the detailed averaged results for each resolution for each graph parameter with ANOVA statistical analysis.
+In the supporting material, we are also enclosing Tables 2, 3, 4, 5 and 6 that give the detailed averaged results for each resolution for each graph parameter with ANOVA statistical analysis.
 The subject-level data are also available at \url{http://uratim.com/bigtableB.zip}.